 Federal Student Loans

 The maximum amount a student may borrow is based on the program of study and demonstrated financial need.
-If the allowable cost of education exceeds the maximum Direct Loan eligibility the student may borrow from credit-based private loans, or the student’s parent(s) may borrow from the Parent PLUS Loan.
-Entrance counseling is required for Federal Direct Loans.
+If the allowable cost of education exceeds the maximum Direct Loan eligibility, the student may borrow from the Graduate PLUS Loan.
+Entrance counseling is required for both Federal Direct Loans and Graduate PLUS Loans.